Prohelion/prohelion.github.io/docs/Profinity/Profinity_Version2/Getting_Started/Create_User.md

 # Creating a User

-After installing Profinity it is recommended to create a new user to suit your use case.
+After installing Profinity it is recommended to create a new user to suit your security requirements or create additional users as defined to support different user profiles.
 To create a new user, select the `ADMIN` tab, then `Users` and `+ ADD USER`.
 Here you are able to define a new user and their associated login details.

 <figure markdown>
 ![Add user](../images/add_user.png)